dalihub/dalihub.github.io/NUItutorials/text-label.md

 #### Color

 To change the color of the text, the recommended way is to use the TEXT_COLOR property.
-Note that unlike the View COLOR property, this will not affect child Actors added to the TextLabel.
+This will not affect children added to the TextLabel.

 ~~~{.cs}
 label.Text = "Red Text";